-The thing that first connected us was writing.
-I LOVED writing.
-Growing up, I’d been that kid frantically scribbling stories at every possible moment, whose mind brimmed with people and places and plots.
+Before that point, I LOVED telling stories.
+Growing up, I was that kid frantically scribbling stories at every possible moment, whose mind brimmed with people and places and plots.
 But soon writing devolved into an exercise in dread, because anything this person didn’t like was lashed to bits.

 I was manipulated into believing I was an awful, horrible, no-good writer.
 So at 16, I stopped.

 I finished high school and went off to college for dance.
 I poured my heart out on the stage instead of the page.
 I may not have been writing, but I was still creative: choreographing, drawing, film-making, composing music.
-During that period, I finally severed ties with my abuser.
+During that period, I finally severed ties with that person.

 Sometime in 2010, at age 23, I was stuck at work supervising a rehearsal studio.
 I had my laptop with me, all ready to internet the day away because I had literally nothing else to do except sit and make sure nobody lit themselves on fire.
 But in a serendipitous twist of fate that seemed calamitous at the time but turned out to change my life, the internet wasn’t working, and I’d forgotten a book.

 I quickly became bored.
 Like, pull-your-hair-out-and-count-it level of bored.
 What in the world could I do to while away the hours, stuck in one spot with a WiFi-less laptop?

 The MS Word icon batted its lashes at me.

 That moment changed everything.
 It cracked me open just enough to let the old writer squeeze through.
 Because I wasn’t setting out ~*~To Write Something.~*~ And I definitely wasn’t trying to write something GOOD.
 I was just trying to not be bored.

 That’s when I wrote Beard Man.
 And I had SUCH a good time!
 I chuckled to myself the whole time I typed, writing straight through with no stops.
 Storytelling was fun again.